AndersDeath/diary2/000-current.md

 # 17 October - Tuesday - Yerevan - 383 day of immigration

 This day was quite pleasant.
 I did a lot of things.
 I was working on my article, holy theory project, some additional features for future articles, and more.
 I really enjoy such calm days.
+After stealing of my leading responcibilities I feel much